David-Maisonave/Axter-Stash/plugins/DupFileManager/README.md

     - Copy: Copy file from left (source) to right (to-keep).
     - Move: Copy file and metadata left to right.
     - Cpy-Name: Copy file name left to right.
-    - Add-Exclude: Add exclude tag to scene,so that scene is excluded from deletion.
+    - Add-Exclude: Add exclude tag to scene, so that scene is excluded from deletion.
     - Remove-Tag: Remove duplicate tag from scene.
     - Flag-Scene: Flag (mark) scene in report as reviewed (or as requiring further review).
 Optional flags (yellow, green, orange, cyan, pink, red, strike-through, & disable-scene)
     - Merge: Copy Metadata (tags, performers,& studios) from left to right.